Hour of Codeteaching hour of code

 The CS Ed Week website contains a ton of resources:

-- Tutorials arranged by grade level, difficulty (for both you and the students), what types of computers (if any) you have access to (yes you can learn how to code without a computer!), topics, etc. Most of these only take one hour!
+- Tutorials arranged by grade level, difficulty (for both you and the students), what types of computers (if any) you have access to (yes you can learn how to code without a computer!), topics, etc.

 - More info about why teaching computer science is so important.